Create a database

 - Hit New Frame and choose Database.

-- Give it a name, pick a Postgres version, and set a size between 1 GB and 1024 GB.
+- Give it a name, pick an engine and version, and set a size between 1 GB and 1024 GB.

 - Click Deploy.